The-Membrane/membrane-core/contracts/stability-pool/src/readME.md

 - Simple function that adds deposited asset to the AssetPool total and a Deposit object to it's list of deposits

+/// Warning: Don't deposit twice separately in the same tx.
+Because deposit ids aren't used, deposits with the same owner, amount & time will be deleted together if one is used for liquidation.

 ### `withdraw`

 - Unstake & withdraw deposited assets